 Late in the evening of October 24, 2017, an e-mail arrived containing tantalizing news of the heavens.
-Astronomer Davide Farnocchia of NASA's Jet Propulsion Laboratory was writing to one of us (Jewitt) about a new object in the sky with a very strange trajectory.
-Discovered six days earlier by University of Hawaii astronomer Robert Weryk, the object, initially dubbed P10Ee5V, was traveling so fast that the sun could not keep it in orbit.
+Astronomer Davide Farnocchia of the nasa Jet Propulsion Laboratory was writing to one of us (Jewitt) about a new object in the sky with a very strange trajectory.
+Discovered six days earlier by Robert Weryk, then a postdoctoral researcher at the University of Hawaii, the object, initially dubbed P10Ee5V, was traveling so fast that the sun could not keep it in orbit.
 Instead of its predicted path being a closed ellipse, its orbit was open, indicating that it would never return.
 “We still need more data,” Farnocchia wrote, “but the orbit appears to be hyperbolic.”
-Within a few hours, Jewitt wrote to Jane Luu, a long-time collaborator with Norwegian connections, about observing the new object with the Nordic Optical Telescope in Spain.
+Within a few hours Jewitt wrote to Jane Luu, a long-time collaborator with Norwegian connections, about observing the new object with the Nordic Optical Telescope in Spain.
 Many other observatories around the world were simultaneously scrambling to spot it.

 What first caught the observers’ attention was the object’s extreme speed relative to the sun.
 After accounting for the pull of the sun’s gravity, ‘Oumuamua had an excess speed of 26 kilometers a second (58,000 miles an hour).
 No interaction with a solar system body could generate such a kick, and the sun’s gravity cannot capture something moving so quickly; ‘Oumuamua had to have come from outside.

 What kind of journey must this object have taken?
 From what we can tell, it could have been wandering the galaxy for hundreds of millions of years.
 Observations suggest that it came from the direction of the bright star Vega, in the constellation Lyra, although Vega would not have been in the same spot when ‘Oumuamua was there roughly 300,000 years ago.